Contents

 Late days

-Despite this hardship, he devoted his life to the cultivation of Makinohara plateau and died in 1896 at the age of 69.
+Despite these setbacks, Kageaki devoted his life entirely to Makinohara.
+He died in 1896 at the age of 69, never having left.

 Outstanding leadership

-With the pride of a samurai, he dedicated his second life to the Makinohara Plateau.
+With the pride of a samurai, he gave his second life to Makinohara

 The present Makinohara plateau